uiuc-sst/kaldini/README.md

-# kaldini

-Usage:
+## Usage:
 ```
 git clone https://www.github.com/kaldi-asr/kaldi
 mkdir kaldi/egs
 git clone https://www.github.com/uiuc-sst/kaldini
 cd kaldini
-ln -s ../wsj/s5/steps steps
-ln -s ../wsj/s5/utils utils
 ```

-Then you need to edit run.sh in order to point to the language and source directories for the native informant and incident language input files, then type ```./run.sh```.
+Change the variables at the top of run.sh to point to the language and source directories of the native informant and incident language input files.

+`./run.sh`